MileHacker Logo

 • Accommodation with kitchen facilities (self-catering).

-• Look for mixed tickets for attractions.
+• Look for mixed passes for sights.

 • Free walking tours (tip generously).